ray155093/azure-docs.zh-tw/articles/iot-hub/iot-hub-protocol-gateway.md

 <properties
-   pageTitle="Azure IoT 通訊協定閘道 | Microsoft Azure"
-   description="描述如何使用 Azure IoT 通訊協定閘道來擴充 Azure IoT 中樞的功能和通訊協定支援。" services="iot-hub" documentationCenter="" authors="kdotchkoff"
+   pageTitle="Azure IoT protocol gateway | Microsoft Azure" description="Describes how to use Azure IoT protocol gateway to extend the capabilities and protocol support of Azure IoT Hub." services="iot-hub" documentationCenter="" authors="kdotchkoff"